 The purpose of the Systematics Research Graduate Supplements (SRGS) is to:

 At the time you apply for a scholarship supplement, you must be studying or planning to study in a university faculty that provides the opportunity to engage in a research project directly related to an area of systematics, such as taxonomy, evolution, biogeography, phylogeny and crystal chemistry, within the disciplines of zoology, botany, paleontology, or mineralogy.

-In addition, a faculty member or staff research scientist from one of the sponsoring organizations must be on your supervisory committee, and you must carry out all or part of your research in conjunction with one of the following organizations (see the Note in the section below):
+In addition, a faculty member or staff research scientist from one of the sponsoring organizations must be on your supervisory committee, and you must carry out all or part of your research in conjunction with one of the following organizations (see Note):

 These supplements provide financial support to high-calibre students working towards a master's or doctoral degree in systematics.
 The number of supplements available will depend on the sponsoring organizations.

-If you are a successful applicant, the sponsoring organization will supplement your NSERC Postgraduate Scholarship or a Canada Graduate Scholarship by up to $5,000 per year.
+If you are a successful applicant, the sponsoring organization will supplement your scholarship by up to $5,000 per year.
 The supplement is renewable annually for as long as you hold your scholarship.

 Applications are sent to the sponsoring organizations, and each organization is responsible for its own review.
 When the review is complete, you will be contacted by a representative of the organization.
 The final results will be known within a month of receipt of the documents.

 The final results will be known by the end of May.
 The sponsoring organizations will contact both the successful and unsuccessful candidates directly.

 The sponsoring organizations are responsible for releasing the scholarship supplement.
 They must also ensure that recipients of the supplement continue to hold a scholarship and meet the other requirements of the supplement.